DepInjoy/geektime/doc/DB/Doris/SourceRead/11_01_Exec_Pipeline.md

     BLOCKED_FOR_SOURCE = 2,
     BLOCKED_FOR_SINK = 3,
     RUNNABLE = 4, 			// can execute
     PENDING_FINISH = 5,     // compute task is over,but still hold resource.
     					    // like some scan and sink task
     FINISHED = 6,
     CANCELED = 7,
     BLOCKED_FOR_RF = 8,
 };
 ```
+状态的表示意义：
+- NOT_READY: The PipeLine task has not called the prepare function and is not ready for execution.
+- BLOCKED: The PipeLine task is blocked, waiting for the polling thread to check.
+    - The pre-pipeline has not finished running : BLOCKED_FOR_DEPENDENCY
+    - SourceOperator's data is not readable, data is not ready: BLOCKED_FOR_SOURCE
+    - SinkOperator's data is not writable: BLOCKED_FOR_SINK
+- RUNNABLE : PipeLine's task is executable, waiting for the execution thread to perform scheduling.
+- PENDING_FINISH: PipeLine's task is ready to finish, wait for other related Pipeline tasks to finish, then call close for resource recovery.
+- FINISHED: The PipeLine task is finished, waiting for Shared_ptr destruct to be released.
+- CANCELED: PipeLineTask that has been cancelled, waiting for Shared_ptr destructor release

 状态切换：